OpenXAI: Towards a Transparent Evaluation of Model Explanations: Benchmarking Analysis

-\emph{Description.} The parameter `shap\_subset\_size' controls the number of samples of the original model used to train the surrogate SHAP model, `perturbations\_per\_eval' allows the processing of multiple samples simultaneously, `feature\_mask' defines a mask on the input instance that group features corresponding to the same interpretable feature, and `baselines' defines the reference value which replaces each feature when the corresponding interpretable feature is set to 0.
+\emph{Description.} The parameter `shap\_n\_samples' controls the number of samples of the original model used to train the surrogate SHAP model, while the parameter `model\_impl' toggles between models from `torch' and `sklearn'.